 - Leasing space in a colocation facility is less expensive than building or expanding a data center.

-- Colocation facilities allow tenants to use server and storage hardware of their own choosing.
+- Colocation facilities allow tenants to use computing hardware of their own choosing.

-- A colocation data center adheres to strict physical security protocols and might also offer protection against cyberattacks.
+- A colocation data center facility adheres to strict physical security protocols and might also offer protection against cyberattacks.

 - Colocation facilities almost always provide on-site technical support services.

-Building and facilities
+Colocation buildings and facilities

 Just as there are differences between office buildings, there are also differences between data centers.
 Some of these differences are related to the way that the data center was constructed, while others have more to do with the data center's operational efficiency.

-Typically, a colocation data center will provide its tenants with an SLA guaranteeing a specific amount of availability.
-Although a data center might simply guarantee a specific amount of uptime -- such as five nines of uptime -- data center uptime is more commonly expressed in terms of these four tiers:
+As part of the SLA, a data center might guarantee a specific amount of uptime, such as five nines of uptime.
+However, data center uptime is more commonly expressed in terms of the following four tiers:

 - Tier 1.
-Nonredundant power, cooling and network connectivity
+Nonredundant power, cooling and network connectivity.

 - Tier 2.
-At least some redundancy for power and cooling
+At least some redundancy for power and cooling.

 - Tier 3.
-Able to withstand a 72-hour power outage
+Able to withstand a 72-hour power outage.

 - Tier 4.
-Able to withstand a 96-hour power outage
+Able to withstand a 96-hour power outage.

 Just as security is of paramount importance to cloud providers, good security is also essential to colocation providers.
 Colocation providers go to great lengths to ensure the physical security of their data centers.

-Some colocation providers erect fences in the data center as a way of isolating their tenant's hardware.
-Each fence has a locking gate so that tenants are only able to access their own data center hardware.
+Some colocation providers erect fences or cages in the data center as a way of isolating each tenant's hardware.
+These fences have locking gates, so tenants are only able to access their own data center hardware.
 Colo facilities also usually require tenants to pass through multiple security checkpoints prior to being able to access data center hardware.

 Each colocation provider has its own pricing model.
-Some, for instance, bill their tenants based on the amount of rack space that they consume.
+For instance, some bill their tenants based on the amount of rack space that they consume.
 Other providers lease data center floor space by the square foot.

 Colocation vs. public cloud